 The central issues regarding parks were the requirement to wear masks (in Texas), with people expressing confusion and at times frustration at the fact that while masks are required in parks, they are not mandatory in grocery stores.
 An additional issue (in Texas) was the limit of 5 per group, with people asking about families that consist of more than 5 members.

 What about the existing regulations?

-We especially note one point of misunderstanding that arose anecdotally in cities, but is nonetheless critical: some residents expressed confusion about whether new guidelines revoke current guidelines, namely, are current shelter-in-place guidelines void or just modified and still valid.
-Issuing clarifications about this and the above mentioned issues could ease resident’s concerns about the reopening and ensure that compliance is maintained despite the easings.
+We especially note one point of misunderstanding that arose anecdotally in cities, but is nonetheless critical: some residents expressed confusion about whether new guidelines revoke current guidelines, namely, if current shelter-in-place guidelines are void or still valid, just in a modified form.
+Releasing clarifications about this and the above mentioned issues could ease resident’s concerns about the reopening and ensure that compliance is maintained despite the easements.

 To conclude, cities can expect to see retail stores, schools and parks to be specific areas of confusion, in need of clarifications.
 These requests for clarifications on specific sections of the new executive order also suggest a strong interest to understand and adequately comply with the new guidelines.
 As more and more states will move toward reopening, residents will inevitably turn to their city leadership for answers to these specific questions.
 To prevent confusion and ensure a smooth transition into more lax regulations, it is useful to plan communications around these issues in advance, highlighting specific changes to the current policy and clear messaging about the above-mentioned topics.

 Overall, a majority of residents in both Texas and Georgia display a preference to not reopen at this time, caused by trepidation about the potential effect on the public’s health and the possibility of a second wave of COVID-19 cases as a result.